-Investing in local farmers promotes bio-diversity, reduces pesticide and herbicide use, produces food with greater nutritional content, and benefits the environment.
+Increase grants to local farmers and food makers.
+Investing in local farmers promotes biodiversity, reduces pesticide and herbicide use, produces food with greater nutritional content, and benefits the environment.
 Money spent with local growers and food makers also stays close to home and is reinvested within the community.

-All people deserve access to healthy food, but many communities lack equitable access.
+Promote access to healthy, local and sustainable food.
 Your support helps us expand our food donation and access work in our community.

-Working together, we have greater impact.
+Collaborate with partners to leverage our collective resources.
+Working together, we have a greater impact.
 With increased investment, we can grow partnerships to support a sustainable, local food economy.

 - Weekly, we sponsor free community booths at the Market to highlight partner organizations.

+Grow innovative approaches and solutions as a leader in the field.
 In this dynamic, rapidly changing industry, we continue to advance innovative ideas to support a robust local food system.